 I posted the above photo of my five plants (Steve DeAngelo’s Dream Queen, Amnesia Lemon, Blood Diamond OG, Prayer Pupil, and Swabi Pakistani 3) to end Grow Journal 6 with a weak teaser about me worrying whether my plants would bounce back or if I would spectacularly fail people who’d trusted me.

-April 21, I balanced the pH in the water to 6.2 with my Milwaukee pen and pH solution and transplanted each plant into a 20-gallon fabric pot inside my Gorilla tent (all sponsored by Aroma Grow Store).
+April 21, I balanced the pH in the water to 6.2 with my Milwaukee pen and pH solution and transplanted each plant into a five-gallon fabric pot inside my Gorilla tent (all sponsored by Aroma Grow Store).
 I transplanted my plants nearly a week earlier than planned, because I wanted a new start with fresh soil and properly pH balanced water.

 I transplanted April 21.
 During the transplant, the Dream Queen crumbled apart before I could get her in the hole in the soil.
 The rest of the plants slipped right into place.
 For some reason, though, I didn’t put enough soil in the pots, which I address later in the grow.